Some notes on a Fibonacci-Lucas identity: Motivation

+Standard references on these sequences are the textbooks by Koshy \cite{Koshy} and Vajda \cite{Vajda} in which a huge amount of additional information is presented.

-Our motivation for these notes is the following prominent identity due to Edgar from 2016 where he generalized two Fibonacci--Lucas identities from the American Mathematical Monthly \cite{Edgar}:
+Our motivation for these notes is the following prominent identity due to Edgar \cite{Edgar} and Bhatnagar \cite{Bhatnagar} from 2016 where they generalized two Fibonacci--Lucas identities from the American Mathematical Monthly:

 This identity holds for all $x\in\mathbb{C}$ and the special cases $x=2$ and $x=3$, respectively, have been proved by Benjamin and Quinn \cite{BenQuinn} and Marques \cite{Marques}.
 A polynomial variant was given by Sury \cite{Sury}.
 Dafnis, Philippou and Livieris have generalized this identity to Fibonacci and Lucas numbers of order $k$ and gave two different proofs for their generalization \cite{Dafnis1,Philippou}.
-Finally, in 2020 Dafnis, Philippou and Livieris derived an alternating version of their generalized Fibonacci--Lucas sum \cite{Dafnis2}, which when applied to Fibonacci and Lucas numbers becomes \cite[Corollary 1]{Dafnis2}
+In addition, using Euler's telescoping lemma Bhatnagar derived in \cite{Bhatnagar} an alternating version of \eqref{id_edgar} as follows:

-On the other hand, Abd-Elhameed and Zeyada \cite{ameed_zeyada18}, without a reference to Edgar or Dafnis et~al., derived two polynomial identities, one of which generalizes the polynomial identity of Sury \cite{Sury}.
+On the other hand, Abd-Elhameed and Zeyada \cite{ameed_zeyada18}, without a reference to Edgar or Bhatnagar, derived two polynomial identities, one of which generalizes the polynomial identity of Sury \cite{Sury}.
+Finally, in a recent paper, Chung, Yao and Zhou \cite{Chung} provided extensions of Sury's relation and the alternating Sury's relation involving Fibonacci $k$-step and Lucas $k$-step polynomials.

 In this paper, we proceed in the same direction and present more polynomial identities for generalized Lucas sequences.
 We discuss interesting aspects and special cases which have not been stated before.
 Finally, we prove the polynomial analogues of these identities for Chebyshev polynomials.